BU-Spark/ds-stantec-sidewalks/spring23-team-2/README.md

+# Sidewalks

 **Goal**

-Create Accessibility Scores for sidewalks that can be used to determine areas in need of improvement.
-Also find best routes for people to walk to the public facilities
+The goal of this project is to create accessibility scores for sidewalks in Boston and identify areas that need improvement.
+We also aim to find the best routes for people to walk to public facilities.

 **Background**

- The current system requires residents to call to report sidewalk issues/hazards.
-We are trying to see through the data how the current system is helping the various regions of Boston and where the help may be lacking.
-Therefore, with the introduction of accessibility scores we will be able to determine the areas that are not receiving proper treatment of their sidewalks.
+Currently, residents need to call to report sidewalk issues or hazards, which may not be effective in identifying areas that need improvement.
+By introducing accessibility scores, we can determine the areas that are not receiving proper treatment of their sidewalks.

 **Data Analysis**